flipbit/flipbit.github.com/_posts/2009/2009-11-01-querying-google-analytics-with-net.markdown

 Using the text output formatter produces the following result:

-Google Analytics for 02 October 09
+<pre>Google Analytics for 02 October 09

-<pre>Top Content for seogrep.com
+Top Content for seogrep.com
 ===========================
     29 : /
     29 : /site/results